 Note that most storms occur during the autumn months, with storm activity peaking in early to mid September.
 If you’re traveling during hurricane season, especially during this peak period, you should strongly consider buying travel insurance that specifically offers hurricane coverage.
 Such insurance is easy to get hold of and will protect your investment should a storm prevent you from traveling.

 We also recommend checking for weather updates from the USA’s National Hurricane Center before you go.

 So, when is the best time to visit Jamaica?

+January may be one of the coolest months in Jamaica however it’s also one of the most popular times to visit.
+Rainfall levels are low and the island stays warm throughout the month with average daytime temperatures in the mid to high 70s (around 25c).
 There are around 9 hours of sunshine per day and humidity is of little concern as conditions tend to stay airy and pleasant.
 The sea is warm too, so you can enjoy water-based activities like swimming and snorkeling.

 If you’re visiting Jamaica in January be aware that it’s winter for many of those who live in northern climes so tourists will be flocking to the Caribbean to escape the cold.
-This high season runs from December until around mid-April so you should expect higher prices and more crowded facilities, especially around the cruise ports.
+This high season runs from December until around mid-April so you should expect higher prices and more crowded facilities, especially around the holidays.